sourcegraph/sourcegraph-public-snapshot/doc/user/search/language.md

 # Sourcegraph Search Query Language

-This page provides a complete visual breakdown of the Sourcegraph Search Query Language and some helpful examples to get you started.
-The railroad diagrams show how to combine pieces of syntax.
-Read them from left-to-right by following the lines.
+This page provides a visual breakdown of our Search Query Language and a handful of examples to get you started.
+It is complementary to our [syntax reference](queries.md) and illustrates syntax using railroad diagrams instead of tables.

+**Reading railroad diagrams.** Follow the lines in these railroad diagrams from left to right to see how pieces of syntax combine.
 When a line splits it means there are multiple options available.
 When it is possible to repeat a previous syntax, you'll see a line lead into a box that looks like this:

 <table class="r">
   <tbody>